-Motor Vehicle Accidents in New Jersey
+Motor Vehicle Accident Injury Treatment in New Jersey

 Our doctors understand the toll an accident can have on a patient and their family both physically and mentally.

 The impact of an automobile collision can lead to muscle spasms, different types of pain, stiffness, discomfort, and tingling or numbness or the loss of function in any part of the body.
 Symptoms can be caused by sprains, fractures, nerve damage or other types of severe injuries to the neck, back, or spinal cord.
 Specific medical conditions are:

 - Head Trauma

 - Herniated discs